xiaoyunyang/xiaoyunyang.github.io/content/post/startup/life-side-project.md

 ---
-title: "Don't Quit Your Job To Be An Entrepreneur.
-Bootstrap."
+title: "Don't Quit Your Job To Be An Entrepreneur"
 date: 2018-07-30
 categories:
   - blog